 The team found that prenatal alcohol exposure - even at low levels - subtly influenced the formation of facial features in the womb, including the nose, chin, and eyes.

-Study co-leader Evi Muggli, of the Murdoch Children's Research Institute in Australia, and colleagues recently reported their results in JAMA Pediatrics.
+Study co-leader Evi Muggli, of the Murdoch Children's Research Institute in Australia, and colleagues recently reported their

 However, a 2015 study from the CDC found that around 1 in 10 expectant mothers in the United States report having consumed alcohol within the past 30 days.